iwilliam317/react-todo-app/README.md

     - frontend (react only)
     - frontend (redux)

-  * The backend is responsible for the logical part of the application.
+  * The backend - logical part of the application.
-  * The frontend is responsible for interacting with the api through an interface.
+  * The frontend - interactive interface.